|FOR IMMEDIATE RELEASE

 WHERE: Bass Concert Hall

-Season Sponsors: First State Bank and Austin American Statesman
+Season Sponsors: First State Bank and the Austin-American Statesman

-Tickets for the concert range from $11-$25 and will be available beginning September 9 at the Austin Symphony Box Office, 11th and Red River, or by calling 476-6064 with a VISA, MasterCard, American Express or Discover card.
-Season tickets may be purchased now through November.
-Call 476-6064 for additional information.
+Tickets for the concert range from $11-$25 and are available at the Austin Symphony Box Office, 11th and Red River, or by calling 476-6064 or 1888-4-MAESTRO with a VISA, MasterCard, American Express or Discover card.

 Copyright © 1994-1996 Quadralay Corporation.
 All rights reserved.